KevinFocke/SudokuSolver/README.md

 Ver 3:
 - refactor dataDimension; encapsulate within the sudoku.
+- refactor outputSudoku to make a .txt with the final sudoku
+- compare initial sudoku vs end sudoku
 - Add test cases
 - Track bugs outside of the code (github? elsewhere?)
 - Increase the portability of the code